2-Step Agent: A Framework for the Interaction of a Decision Maker with AI Decision Support: Implementation of the theory in the code

-We start from the SCM (fig. \ref{fig:agent_model}) that defines the relation between the variables and we are interested in finding the low-dimensional auxiliary variables that define the regression coefficient $\phi$ of the model $M$.
+We elaborate here on how the strategy to reduce the plate with the help of sufficient statistics is implemented in the code, since it employs a slightly different factorization of the OLS closed form with respect to what the Theorem and Corollary used in section \ref{app:proof_thm_1}.
+As mentioned in Section \ref{sec:exp_setup}, the experiment pertains to the use case with a single confounder $X$ and a linear model without intercept.

 As we are using PyMC for inference -- which does not have an implementation for the non-central $\chi^2$-distribution -- all random variables (RVs) will be reformulated using zero-centered normally distributed RVs (standard normals where needed) and (central) $\chi^2$ distributed RVs.
-Some of these RVs will be dependent and that dependence will be dealt with in section \ref{sec:dependence}.

 We are specifically looking for a low-dimensional representation of the plate and treat a sample of the plate parameters $\{\alpha_{X\mu}, \alpha_{X\sigma}, \alpha_{A\mu}, \alpha_{A\sigma}, \alpha_{Y\mu}, \alpha_{Y\sigma}, N_E\}$ as given.
 The relevant parts of the SCM, reproduced here for the reader's convenience, are defined as